A Tight-binding Approach for Computing Subwavelength Guided Modes in Crystals with Line Defects: Numerical experiments

 \section{Numerical experiments}

 In this section, we present some numerical experiments to verify the exponential decay of the off-diagonal elements of the capacitance matrix $\widehat{\mathbf{C}}^{\alpha}$.
-We will also present the validity of nearest-neighbor approximation of capacitance matrices and the application to topological interface modes.
+We will also demonstrate the accuracy of the nearest-neighbor approximation of the capacitance matrices and the application to topological interface modes.
 We take the square lattice for simplicity, i.e.,